bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 ​              				}

-Though you do not have to insert a new line and tab for each input, it may make initializing your dictionary easier to read.
+Though you do not have to insert a new line and tab for each input, it may make your dictionary easier to read.

-**Accessing an Element**
+### Accessing an Element

 *dictionary[key]*